REMEDY : BNSSG referral pathways & Joint Formulary

 NTproBNP test should be considered in addition to other bloods to help rule out heart failure secondary to COVID-19.

-Patients can otherwise often be managed in primary care and should be investigated and managed in the same way as PoTS as detailed in the sections above.
+Patients can otherwise often be managed in primary care and should be investigated and managed in the same way as POTS as detailed in the sections above.

 Resources